MarxminSD/fivem-tools/README.md

 # FiveM Tools Collection

 ## Overview
-This repository is a collection of tools designed to assist FiveM developers and server owners.
-It includes a variety of utilities aimed at simplifying and enhancing the experience of managing and developing for FiveM servers.
-Currently, the primary tool available is an advanced inventory tool, designed to help users easily create configuration entries for items, complete with support for animations and props.
+This repository is planned to be a collection of tools designed to assist FiveM developers and server owners.

+Currently, the primary tool available is an inventory config creation tool, designed to help easily create config entries for items.

 ## Features
 - **Inventory Tool**: An intuitive interface for creating and managing item configurations in FiveM.
 This tool supports: